 Lansing Catholic Cafeteria

 Lansing Catholic High School has a closed campus.
 That means students may not leave for lunch nor are outside guests allowed in our cafeteria.
 LCHS has two lunch periods (A & B Lunch) that are each 26 minutes long.
-A student's lunch period is based on the teacher they have for their 5th period class.
+A student's lunch period is based on the teacher they have for their 5th-period class.
 Some academic departments have A lunch and others have B lunch.

-Regular lunches cost $3.00 which includes:
+Regular lunches cost $3.50 which includes exactly:

 - Two vegetable sides